 Students in grades 3 through 12 will download offline FID lessons to their device prior to the FID day.
 Students with the internet may log on to Google Classroom to access assignment information.
 Students are expected to complete all lessons during the FID day.
-Students will submit/return their assignments upon their return to school the next day.
+Students will submit/return their assignments upon their return to school the next day by the end of the school day (2:40 PM).
 Any student who fails to complete their FID assignments on their FID day, will be marked as absent unexcused from school and will receive a zero on any graded assignment that was not submitted.